stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 12 (P2L9) - Behavior Modeling.md

 ### Garage Door Quiz 1

-_In how many states could the garage door be?_
+_In how many states could the garage door be_?

 There are six states total based on the given information: